Correcting Bias When Using Latent Regressors: Appendix I: Technical Derivations and Estimator Properties

-implying that by adjusting the split-half IV estimate to account for the identifying restriction used for the estimated latent traits, which itself is based on the measurement error variance $\sigma^2_U$, we can obtain a consistent estimate of the linear regression slope coefficient on the true latent $X$ predicting $Y$.
+Hence, by adjusting the split-half IV estimate to account for the identifying restriction used for the estimated latent traits (which itself is based on the measurement error variance $\sigma^2_U$), we can obtain a consistent estimate of the linear regression slope coefficient on the true latent $X$ predicting $Y$.

-Of course, the correction used in $ \hat{\beta}^*_{\IV, \hat{X}_1 \mid \hat{X}_2}$ is based on the variance of the measurement error (on the true latent variable's scale) $\sigma_{U}^2$ which we do not typically know.
-As discussed in the previous section, however, we use these replicate measures, $\hat{X}_1$ and $\hat{X}_2$, to learn about $\sigma^2_U$ and, consequently, about $\lambda$.
-Since the correlation between these replicate measurements estimates $\lambda$, we can calculate our corrected estimator as the product of the IV slope estimate and the square root of the correlation:
+Of course, the correction used in $ \hat{\beta}^*_{\IV, \hat X^{(1)} \mid \hat X^{(2)}}$ is based on the variance of the measurement error (on the true latent variable's scale) $\sigma_{U}^2$ which we do not typically know.
+As discussed in the previous section, however, we use these replicate measures, $\hat X^{(1)}$ and $\hat X^{(2)}$, to learn about $\sigma^2_U$ and, consequently, about the split-half reliability $\rho$.
+Since the sample correlation between these replicate measurements consistently estimates $\rho$, we can calculate our corrected estimator as the product of the IV slope estimate and the square root of the correlation: